KiandaBPM/docs/content/docs/platform/connectors/docusign.md

 ## Before you get started

 In advance of using the DocuSign data connector, you must have an account with DocuSign.
-This account is used to authorise a connection between your Kianda subscription and your DocuSign account itself so that the DocuSign **Application Programming Interface (API)** can be used.
+This account is used to authorise a connection between your Kianda subscription and your DocuSign account itself, so that the DocuSign **Application Programming Interface (API)** can be used.
 There are two types of accounts that you can create in DocuSign.
 An **ordinary** account and a **developer** account.
 Take note which account you have created as this information will be used to create a different connection within Kianda.

 ## How to get started